workloads/packer-templates/README.md

 #### `debug`

 Disables parallelization and enables debug mode.
-See [here](https://www.packer.io/docs/commands/build#debug) for more information.
+See [here](https://developer.hashicorp.com/packer/docs/debugging) for more information.

 #### `force`

 Forces a builder to run when artifacts from a previous build prevent a build from running.
-See [here](https://www.packer.io/docs/commands/build#force) for more information.
+See [here](https://developer.hashicorp.com/packer/docs/commands/build#force) for more information.

 #### `machine-readable`

 Enable a fully machine-readable output setting, allowing you to use Packer in automated environments.
+See [here](https://developer.hashicorp.com/packer/docs/commands#machine-readable-output) for more information.

+#### `timestamp`

+Prefix all build steps with an RFC3339-formatted timestamp.
-See [here](https://www.packer.io/docs/commands#machine-readable-output) for more information.
+See [here](https://developer.hashicorp.com/packer/docs/commands/build#timestamp-ui) for more information.

 Additional Build Options may be available, depending on the target.